Periampullary Carcinoma (Periampullary Cancer)

 Diagnosis and staging of periampullary cancer

-Once periampullary cancer is suspected, it is diagnosed and staged by a high resolution, thin cut, triple-phase CT scan or PET scan.
+Once a periampullary mass, growth, or tumour is suspected, it is diagnosed and staged using either a high-resolution, thin-cut, triple-phase CT scan of the abdomen combined with a CT scan of the chest, or a PET-CT scan.
+We prefer to perform a high-resolution, thin-cut PET-CT with a dedicated triple-phase contrast-enhanced CT protocol, which accurately evaluates the local tumour extent and detects distant metastases.
 Your surgeon will also do tests to quantify your jaundice, check your kidney function, haemoglobin and blood clotting parameters.
 A tumour marker called CA19.9 will also be checked.
-A chest X-ray or a CT scan of chest will be done to look for any tumour in the chest.

-Side viewing endoscopy: it is a procedure in which a thin flexible tube is passed into your intestine through your mouth.
-It has a camera at the tip of the tube and a view of the ampulla is obtained, showing any cancerous growth.
+- Side viewing endoscopy: it is a procedure in which a thin flexible tube is passed into your intestine through your mouth.
+It has a camera at the tip of the tube and a view of the ampulla is obtained, showing any periampullary growth.

 Treatment of periampullary cancer